Originally published on Nov 29, 2018.

 PBM and Industry Consolidation

-Over the past 10 years, PBMs have consolidated to the point where the top 3 companies have 72% market share and the top 8 have 96% market share, according to the Drug Channels Institute.
+Over the past 10 years, PBMs have consolidated to the point where the top 3 companies have 72% of the market share and the top 8 have 96% of the market share, according to the Drug Channels Institute.
 Additionally, PBMs have started to vertically integrate as well: PBMs are merging or partnering with payors, pharmacies, wholesale distributors and manufacturers.

 Results of Consolidation